svdexe/NLP_TextSummarizer/README.md

 5. Open your web browser and navigate to the local host and port displayed in the console.

+## Cloud-based Model Training

+### After deploying the application on AWS:
+1. Access the training endpoint: POST /train
+2. Provide training parameters in the request body (details in API documentation)
+3. Monitor training progress through the provided logs
+4. Once training is complete, the API will automatically use the updated model

 ## 🖥️ Usage

 1. Enter or paste your text in the provided textarea
 2. Click "Summarize" to generate a summary
 3. View the generated summary below the input area
+4. (Optional) Initiate model training for improved performance

 ## 🔗 API Access